You'd never guess soft & chewy gluten free sugar cookies are made with gluten free flour! Bake as drop cookies or roll and cut into shapes.

 - In a separate bowl, stir together gluten-free flour, baking powder, and salt.
 Add dry ingredients to wet ingredients in three batches, mixing on low speed until just incorporated before adding the next batch.
 Dough should be soft but not sticky – if sticky, place bowl in the refrigerator for 10 minutes to firm up.

-- To make drop cookies: Preheat oven to 350 degrees then line a baking sheet with a silpat or parchment paper and set aside.
+- Preheat oven to 350 degrees then line a baking sheet with a silpat or parchment paper and set aside.
 Scoop dough into 2 Tablespoon-sized portions then roll between your hands to form a ball and place onto prepared baking sheet at least 2” apart.
 Press down gently with your fingers to flatten the balls slightly then bake for 8-10 minutes or until the centers of the cookies are set.
 NOTE: cookies will NOT be golden brown around the edges!
 Let cookies cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

-- To make cut out cookies: Divide dough between two sheets of saran wrap then shape into flat discs, cover, and refrigerate until completely chilled.
-When ready to bake, preheat oven to 375 degrees (this is a higher temperature than the drop cookies) then line a baking sheet with a silpat or parchment paper and set aside.
+- Divide dough between two sheets of saran wrap then shape into flat discs, cover, and refrigerate until completely chilled.
+When ready to bake, preheat oven to 375 degrees.
+NOTE: this is a higher temperature than the drop cookies.
+Line a baking sheet with a silpat or parchment paper then set aside.

 - Unwrap one disc then place onto a sheet of parchment paper.
 Working quickly, cover with another sheet of parchment paper then roll 1/4” thick.
 Use cookie cutters to cut the dough into shapes (it helps to wiggle the cookie cutter once pressed to separate the cut out from the surrounding dough) then carefully transfer cut outs to the prepared baking sheet.
 If cutouts are too soft to transfer, refrigerate or freeze parchment paper with cut outs for 5-10 minutes then try again.
 Freeze scraps for 5 minutes before re-rolling and cutting.